dgruninger97/Project/docs/notebook.md

 # Identify Possible Weaknesses in the Design

 I think I have a strong understanding of the core modules within the system.
-This includes the objects in the module view, such as coffee, smoothie, MachineFactory, etc.
+This includes the mobile app domain model, such as coffee, smoothie, MachineFactory, etc.
 However, the designs which I produced are relatively high level, as were the requirements.
 I believe my greatness weakness with the design is understanding the granularity of the software that I will need to produce.
 For example, I have no idea what the actual GUI will look like.
 Therefore, I really am unsure about what **specifically** will go into the presentation layer of the system.
 I can make predicitons and high level diagrams based off of specifications, but I really don't know what the client wants unless I do further digging on the needs, features, and requirements of the system.
-Overall, I feel as if I have a good understanding of the patterns used and the modules involved with them, but regarding some of the other modules that I have introduced which are somewhat more vague, I will need to brush up on those and make sure that each class gets a single responsibility.
+Overall, I feel as if I have a good understanding of the patterns used and the modules involved with them, but regarding some of the other modules that I have introduced which are somewhat more vague, I will need to brush up on those.